Open-source, self-hosted email deliverability testing platform https://happydeliver.org/

 # Edit docker-compose.yml to set your domain

-# Change HAPPYDELIVER_DOMAIN and HOSTNAME environment variables
+# Change HAPPYDELIVER_DOMAIN environment variable and hostname

 # Build and start